In this Marvel Rivals Jeff The Land Shark guide, you’ll learn the fundamentals of his abilities, unique play styles, and fundamental tips.

 Different map areas have different kill floors

-- You’ll need to experiment to start memorizing which ledges instantly kill the enemies just a couple meters below the ground, and which have deeper livable areas.
+- You’ll need to experiment to start memorizing which ledges instantly kill the enemies just a couple of meters below the ground, and which have deeper livable areas.
 Depending on what kind of movement ability the enemy has, they may be able to survive being spat out.

 Pay attention to who has been swallowed